kevkatam/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-#0x05-pointers_arrays_strings
+# 0x05-pointers_arrays_strings
-an introduction to pointers, arrays and stirngs tasks.
+An introduction to pointers, arrays and stirngs tasks.